There is no shame in admitting you have a gambling problem. Help is available at no cost and treatment works.

 We raise funds to support educational outreach throughout the state, speaking to community groups and organizations about problem gambling and the ways in which someone can be helped.
 We train professional counselors, business professionals, corrections officials and others on the topic of problem gambling.

 We also advocate for treatment funding and fund research to better understand who is affected by gambling addiction and how to reach them through future programming efforts.

 It is estimated that more than 120,000 people in Minnesota are affected by problem gambling.
 The financial, emotional and social impact can be devastating.
 Early intervention is key, and we seek to let people know there is no shame in admitting a gambling problem.
 Help is available.
-Visit our website at www.NorthstarPG.org.
-(NPGA is neutral on the topic of gambling and takes no position for or against.
+Visit our website at www.mnapg.org.
+(MNAPG is neutral on the topic of gambling and takes no position for or against.
 We work on the issue of problem gambling only.)

 A SPECIAL COVID MESSAGE

 The governor through his executive powers has enabled telehealth services for problem gambling treatment.
 Anyone who wishes to start a conversation with a trained and MN approved problem gambling counselor may do so in the comfort of their home.
 Treatment is at no cost for those with limited or no insurance and no matter your income level.
 Families too may seek up to 12 hours of counseling per year at no cost.
-Telehealth will be available at least through June 2021 and NPGA is advocating that it be a permanent option for care.
+Telehealth will be available at least through June 2022 and MNAPG is advocating that it be a permanent option for care.